 Yes!
 We have partnered with 41 libraries across the state to make cameras accessible to our citizen scientist volunteers living in all counties.
 Find out where the closest participating library is to you.

 Trail cameras used in this project must have a trigger speed of <0.5 seconds/trigger.
-Check out our list of approved cameras for this project at the bottom of our About Page.
+Check out our list of approved cameras for this project here.

 Take a look at our interactive project flowchart!
 This page will provide you with a quick refresher on what to do next.